IlexisTheMadcat/LexisPosingSystem/README.md

 **LPS comes with a variant prefab that has VRChat's robot pre-loaded.
 If you just want to test the asset for now, skip to step 10!**

 Start by duplicating your scene.
-You don't want to upload this to your main avatar.
-Once you do that, open it, and detach the blueprint ID in the Pipeline Manager component.
-It is located where you'll find the VRC Avatar Descriptor.
-This will make the SDK forget the avatar for that scene so you'll upload a new avatar. \
+You don't want to potentially mess up your main avatar. \
 LPS has a fairly simple setup process thanks to the required package [Modular Avatar](https://modular-avatar.nadena.dev/docs/intro).
 You can follow the instructions on that page to install Modular Avatar via the VRChat Creator Companion app.
 ### 1) Drag prefab into scene
 [|^|](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#lexisposingsystem-documentation) Drag the prefab from the installation's Prefab folder into your avatar.